Monch87/Industrial-Design-WEBSITE/README.md

 ## Description

-Design project integrates designs projects by the designer with the respectice customer's reviews.
+The website integrates design projects by the designer with the respectice customer's reviews.
 Also provides a customer log-in in order to create the review.
 All sign-ups will be created by the admin.
 In contact information there is a form in order to contact the designer.